 #19: Brown to Blue Ombre

 Look at this gorgeous head of blue hair!
-Colorist Alexa did a color melt using natural brunette hair as a base and melted into a mermaid blue cyan ombre that complements those long waves amazingly.
+Colorist Alexa did a color melt using natural brunette hair as a base and melted it into a mermaid blue cyan ombre that complements those long waves amazingly.

 #20: Black to Light Blue Ombre with Beach Curls

 This is a smokey, saturated blue ombre hair with a color melt, finished with beach curls.
 It was handcrafted by salon owner and stylist Jodi Stormshak of Nashville, TN.

 With this hair color blue, Stormshak says you’ll be able to let the shade fade out to a gorgeous icy blonde/pastel blue with a much softer grow outline.

 “Make sure you’re going to a colorist who specializes in vivids and blondes.
 A good foundation color will help the vivid color last longer and fade significantly better!
 Know that this is a high-maintenance color, so you need to budget for salon costs and product costs as well,” she adds.